0xFableOrg/0xFable/docs/architecture.md

 follows:

 - `atoms.ts` — This defines the atoms that actually store the state.
-These atoms *should not* be read direclty from React, instead hooks from `hooks.ts` should be used.
+These atoms *should not* be read directly.
+Instead, use `hooks.ts` to read them from React, and functions from `read.ts` and `actions.ts` to read or write the store.
-- `hooks.ts` — React hooks that abstract over the atoms in `atom.ts`.
-Having this layer helps keeps things clean and will make it easier to migrate to another state management library later if needed.
+- `hooks.ts`, `read.ts`, `actions.ts` — These define React hooks and function that abstract over the
+  store, which will let us swap the store management library in the future if required.
-- `network.ts` — Defines functions to fetch blockchain data, taking care of various things such as retries, throttling, filtering zombies (i.e., a request completing after a more recent one completed for the same data) and error-handling (todo!).
-These functions are used by `update.ts` and `actions.ts`.
+- `network.ts` — Defines functions to fetch blockchain data, taking care of various things such as retries, throttling, filtering zombies (i.e., a request completing after a more recent one completed for the same data).
+These functions are used by `update.ts` or called directly by the implementation of user-defined actions (`actions` directory).
-- `actions.ts` — Actions that can be called from the frontend to perform a mix of blockchain interaction and local state updates.
-(See important notes about this below.)
 - `update.ts` — Responsible to refresh/synchronize the local state with the blockchain state.
 (See important notes about this below.)
 - `subscriptions.ts` — Manages event subscriptions.
 Currently, we simply use them to trigger an update to the game data via `update.ts`.
+- `store.ts` — types for data kept in the store.

 ### State Synchronization